Subscriber Benefit

 Multiple large Indiana companies have offices and facilities in Ireland, especially in the pharmaceutical industry.
 The country is one of the world’s top producers of pharmaceuticals and is highly regarded among drugmakers for its favorable business environment due to its low corporate tax rate, skilled workforce and business-friendly policies.

 The business community is in part responsible for this new connection, Rodriguez said.
-A group of local businesses and agencies were involved in hashing out direct-flight locations that best serve industry needs.
+A group of local businesses and agencies were involved in hashing out European flight locations that best serve industry needs.
 Currently, an average of 545 passengers fly out of the airport daily to European destinations using connecting flights.

-Dublin Airport is one of only two airports in Europe that provides U.S.-bound travelers with preclearance services.
+Dublin Airport is one of only two airports in Europe that provides U.S.-bound travelers with pre-clearance services.
 Those traveling on nonstop flights to the United States complete immigration and customs procedures in Dublin prior to their departure and are treated as domestic passengers in Indiana on arrival.

 Ireland is Indiana’s top goods importer with $20.9 billion in 2023, according to Department of Commerce data.